TerminalBoy/Snake-Game-in-CPP/README.md

 # Snake Game written in Cpp/C++

-This is a simple classic snake game that I wrote in C++/Cpp
+This is a simple classic snake game that I wrote in C++/Cpp It uses SFML Graphics libraries to generate 2d images and graphical window

 ## Features:
 - Food for the snake